mparker-landt/Milestone_Project_3/README.md

 ## UX
 ### User Demographic
-TBC
+This web app is targeted towards a small business who want to add projects in development and add requirements related to the projects.

 ### User Stories
 #### First time Visitor Goals:
-* As a first-time visitor I want to .
+* As a first-time visitor I want to be able to see Projects and Project details.
-* As a first-time visitor I want to learn how to
+* As a first-time visitor I want to learn how to add/edit and delete Projects and Requirements.
-* As a first-time visitor I want to be able to
+* As a first-time visitor I want to be able to sign up for an account to use the website.

 #### Returning Visitor Goals:
-* As a returning user I want to
+* As a returning user I want to login to my account with a username and password.
-* As a returning user I want to be able to
+* As a returning user I want to be able to explore the Projects and related requirements.
-* As a returning user I want to be able to
+* As a returning user I want to be able to add/edit and delete Projects and their related requirements.

 ### Design
 #### Wireframes
 Wireframes were created with draw.io.

-#### Flow Charts
-Flow charts were created with draw.io.
+The design was heavily influenced by a StartBootstrap demo that provided a professional feeling website whilst allowing for flexible customisation.

 #### ERD Diagrams
-ERD Diagrams were created with draw.io
+ERD Diagrams were drawn roughly with hand at the beginning of the project.
+After the database and tables were created in psql for the project the ERD diagrams was auto generated using the program pgAdmin4.
+This program allows for the visualistion and editing of the SQL database.

 #### Colour Scheme
 TBC